fr3e1/30-2-notes/Social 30-2/Chapter 1/Lesson 2.md

 	* extreme individualism where people only look out for themselves and hurt anyone who gets in their way
 	* believes its dangerous to allow people to be free and do as they wish
 	* we all need more security than freedom

+#### Rousseau
+Human nature: Man is inherently good, but corrupted by societal influences; [[collectivist]]; politically middle

+Nature of society/Government:

+"Government should be..":

+Role of Citizen/Government:
+#### Locke
+Human nature: Man is inherently good; [[collectivist]]; politically right

+Nature of society/Government:  Government wanted to benefit the public

+"Government should be..":

+Role of Citizen/Government:
+#### Hobbes
+Human nature: Man is evil and characterized by fear, violence, and dangerous self-interest; politically right, purple

+Nature of society/Government: Government needs to protect the public

+"Government shoud be..": all powerful and cannot be overthrown

+Role of Citizen/Government: